uqlibrary/uqlibrary-courses/README.md

 Return to your demo page, refresh and you should be getting live data.

-### Developing
+## Developing

-- Please adhere to the Polymer code style guide provided at [Style Guide](http://polymerelements.github.io/style-guide/).
+* Please adhere to the Polymer code style guide provided at [Style Guide](http://polymerelements.github.io/style-guide/).
-- Colors and common styles are imported (bower install) from [uqlibrary-styles](http://github.com/uqlibrary/uqlibrary-styles).
+* Colors and common styles are imported (bower install) from [uqlibrary-styles](http://github.com/uqlibrary/uqlibrary-styles).
-- GitHub pages should be updated after every commit to Master by running the "generate-gh-pages.sh" in the /bin/ directory
+* GitHub pages should be updated after every commit to Master by running the "generate-gh-pages.sh" in the /bin/ directory

-### Testing
+## Testing

 Tests are run using the Web Component Tester.
 Either navigate to /tests/index.html in a browser or using the command line:

 ```sh
 wct --local all
 ```

-##DEPRECATED: uqlibrary-courses - master/uat/staging/production

-This application used to be a part of a set of MyLibrary applications implemented with Google Polymer v0.5 at app.library.uq.edu.au/v1/courses.

-Production branch deployment is currently just a redirect to live MyLibrary.
-To be removed after a reasonable time.